MohmedAAK/Novel-Methods-For-Enchancing-Skin-Cancer-Classification/README.md

 ![](Teams.jpg)

-(LCC) was compared with crop certain by simple analysis and with bitwise(AND mask with image) by models
+(LCC) was compared with crop certain by simple analysis and with bitwise(AND mask with image) by models.

+(CWT) was compared with stacking ensemble (average and voting)

-Important note : all notebooks were created on Google colab so path system would be so different if you used it on your laptop and you will be forced to download all data from drivers instead of just including it.
+Important note : all notebooks were created on Google colab so path system would be different if you used it on your laptop and you will be forced to download all data from drivers instead of just including it as add to my drive from links that we provide in some of the notebooks.

-recommendation : if you want to understand just the 2 method and not interested in anything else foucs reading only on start of explaination of each method in both chapters('page:' pre-processing chapter for (LCC) ,'page:' training and test results chapter for (CWT))
+recommendation : if you want to understand just the 2 novel method and not interested in anything else foucs reading only on start of explaination of each method in both chapters('page:' pre-processing chapter for (LCC) ,'page:' training and test results chapter for (CWT)) .